biface/ndt/docs/source/install.rst

 Versions
 --------

+.. versionadded:: 0.6.1
+    Added path and tree like management functions.
+These functions are still in the early stages of testing and are not expected to be fully integrated before stable version 1.0.0.
 .. versionadded:: 0.6.0
     Introducing nested keys with python lists : ``sd[[1, 2, 3]] eq sd[1][2][3]``
     Pay particular attention to the use of double brackets ``[[...]]`` to manage the key list.